 PI: Karen Goodell

-I study the population and community ecology of native bees to better understand their role in natural plant communities and agriculture and how to conserve them.
+I study the population and community ecology of native bees to better understand their role in agricultural and natural plant communities and how to conserve them.

 K. James Hung, PhD

 James’s research investigates the interplay among pesticides, insect pests, pollinators, and crop yield in Ohio’s pumpkin and squash agroecosystems.
 Click here for website

 Jessie’s research investigates how reclaimed mines support bee communities.
 Her post-doctoral research investigates the distributions and environmental correlates to bumble bee species in Ohio.

 Audrey Bezilla, OSU B.S., 2018 Project: “Analyzing the role of roadsides in Bumble Bee habitat”

 Kevin Conroy, Project: “Documenting the prevalence of internal parasites in Bombus species throughout Ohio”

 Amber Fredenburg, OSU B.S.
 2018, Research assistant for the project “Survey of Ohio’s Bumble Bees”